nodejs/node/doc/api/deprecations.md

 order would in fact throw errors.
 As such there are virtually no legitimate use cases for importing them through `require()`.

-On the other hand, `node-inspect` may be installed locally through a package manager, as it is published on the npm registry under the same name.
+On the other hand, `node-inspect` can be installed locally through a package manager, as it is published on the npm registry under the same name.
 No source code modification is necessary if that is done.